 The best leaders figure out that it is not all about them.
 It is about their organizations and the decision to either manage or lead is a false dichotomy.
 The one in charge needs to manage in order to lead and, indeed, can and should Manage to Lead his/her organization to achieve the stated vision.
 The top person’s job starts with managing his/her own self to lead.
 Continue reading Why every organization needs its leader to try not to do anything.

-When a project is no longer performing according to plan:
+When a project goes awry and no longer performing according to plan:

 - Assign a single capable person to serve as Project Manager (PM) responsible for the entire project through to completion if one is not already assigned or if the one assigned has proven ineffective.
 The PM should be someone who has previously been successful in similar circumstances in terms of project scope, scale, and complexity.
 If someone with requisite experience is not available to serve as PM then arrange for the experienced person to serve as a close adviser to the PM until a new plan is in place and performance relative to the new plan is on track.